KGLK

-KGLK (107.5 FM, "The Eagle @ 106.9 & 107.5") is a classic rock-formatted radio station licensed to Lake Jackson, Texas, and simulcast on KHPT in Conroe.
-The facility is owned by Cox Media Group, and is part of a four station cluster that also includes KTHT and KKBQ, in the surveyed Houston metropolitan area.
+KGLK (107.5 FM, "The Eagle @ 106.9 & 107.5") is a classic rock-formatted radio station licensed to Lake Jackson, Texas, and also simulcasts on KHPT in Conroe.
+The facility is owned by Urban One, and is part of a five station cluster that also includes KHPT, KBXX, KMJQ and KKBQ, in the surveyed Houston metropolitan area.
 "The Eagle" is headquartered in Suite 2300 at 1990 Post Oak Blvd in the Uptown district of Houston.
 KGLK's main transmitter facilities are located near Liverpool, Texas, with a backup transmitter site co-located at the KKBQ backup site.

 Between KGLK and KHPT, "The Eagle" covers more square miles than any station in southeast Texas.

 History

-Originally KGOL, the station began broadcasting to the Lake Jackson area at 107.3 FM as a Gospel station in the early 1980s.

-Move to 107.5; Z 107 debuts

-The station moved north to include service to Houston and signed on at 107.5 FM on August 5, 1986, as classic rock-formatted KZFX "Z107".
-Z 107 competed primarily with KSRR and KLOL, having won the battle against KSRR who flipped to Top 40 (CHR), yet losing the rock war to KLOL, having been outlasted by it for another decade.

-Rocket 107.5/The Buzz
+The station signed on as KLJT on June 11, 1964.
+The owners of KBRZ 1460 in Freeport had part interest in KLJT.
+Its original power was 28,000 watts with an antenna at 180 feet, essentially giving the station coverage of southern Brazoria County.
+The station aired a full service format with easy listening music during the day and top 40 music at night, along with local newscasts and high school sports.
+In June 1973, the nighttime programming was shifted to Classic Country music.

+KBRZ and KLJT were sold in 1974, with the latter changing call letters to KGOL on March 18 of that year and adopting a full-time MOR format.
+KGOL was sold in 1979, and the new owners moved studios to Houston, upgraded the signal to 100,000 watts to start competing in the Houston market, and in June 1980 launched a contemporary Christian format.
+KGOL moved from 107.3 to 107.5 in 1983.

+Classic rock: 1986-1994

+On August 5, 1986, the station debuted a classic rock format as KZFX "Z107".
+Z107 competed primarily with KSRR and KLOL.
+The station jumped from a 0.8 share in the Summer 1986 survey to a 4.1 in the Fall with the Classic Rock format.

+Alternative rock: 1994-2000

 On October 31, 1994, at 11 a.m., the station flipped to alternative rock as KRQT, "Rocket 107.5".
-Under direction of new General Manager Pat Fant (formerly of KLOL), the station re-launched the format in late May 1995 under the new callsign KTBZ and "107.5 The Buzz" moniker.
+Under direction of new general manager Pat Fant (formerly of KLOL), the station re-launched the format in late May 1995 under the new callsign KTBZ and "107.5 The Buzz" moniker.